forestgrape/coronavirus/2_biological/virion_viability.md

   The virions decay depends on the internal state and influences from the environment.

   > ##### Intern Decay Factor
-  > An internal decay factor is a property of the virion itself i.e. its [internal state](#internal-state) (e.g. the genome, the proteins and the host cell acquired envelope of a virion).
+  > An internal decay factor is a [property of the virion itself](#virion-property): Its building blocks (the genome, the proteins and the host cell acquired envelope of a virion) and the temperature.

   > ##### Extern Decay Factor
   > [Extern decay factors](#external-decay-factors) Influences from the environment are called external decay factors (e.g. UV light, biochemicals)